polkadot-fellows/RFCs/text/0031-corejam.md

 In this proposal, we replace the concept of a Task with a more general ticketing system; Coretime is assigned to an *Authorizer* instead, a parameterized function.
 This would allow a succinct *Authorization* (i.e. a small blob of data) to be included in the Work Package which, when fed into the relevant Authorizer function could verify that some Work Package is indeed allowed to utilize that Core at (roughly) that time.
 A simple proof system would be a regular PKI signature.
 More complex proof systems could include more exotic cryptography (e.g. multisignatures or zk-SNARKs).

-In this model, we would expect any authorized Work Packages which panic or overrun to result in a punishment to the specific author by the logic of the Work Class.
+In this model, we would expect any authorized Work Packages which panic or overrun to result in a punishment to the specific author by the logic of the Service.

 ### Notes for migrating from a Parachain-centric model

-All Parachain-specific data held on the Relay-chain including the means of tracking the Head Data and Code would be held in the Parachains Work Class (Child) Trie.
-The Work Package would be essentially equivalent to the current PoV blob, though prefixed by the Work Class. `refine` would prove the validity of the parachain transition described in the PoV which is the Work Package.
+All Parachain-specific data held on the Relay-chain including the means of tracking the Head Data and Code would be held in the Parachains Service (Child) Trie.
+The Work Package would be essentially equivalent to the current PoV blob, though prefixed by the Service. `refine` would prove the validity of the parachain transition described in the PoV which is the Work Package.
 The Parachains Work Output would provide the basis for the input of what is currently termed the Paras Inherent. `accumulate` would identify and resolve any colliding transitions and manage message queue heads, much the same as the current hard-coded logic of the Relay-chain.

-We should consider utilizing the Storage Pallet for Parachain Code and store only a hash in the Parachains Work Class Trie.
+We should consider utilizing the Storage Pallet for Parachain Code and store only a hash in the Parachains Service Trie.

 ### Notes for implementing the Actor Progression model

 Actor code is stored in the Storage Pallet.
-Actor-specific data including code hash, VM memory hash and sequence number is stored in the Actor Work Class Trie under that Actor's identifier.
+Actor-specific data including code hash, VM memory hash and sequence number is stored in the Actor Service Trie under that Actor's identifier.
 The Work Package would include pre-transition VM memories of actors to be progressed whose hash matches the VM memory hash stored on-chain and any additional data required for execution by the actors (including, perhaps, swappable memory pages).
 The `refine` function would initiate the relevant VMs and make entries into those VMs in line with the Work Package's manifest.
 The Work Output would provide a vector of actor progressions made including their identifer, pre- and post-VM memory hashes and sequence numbers.
-The `accumulate` function would identify and resolve any conflicting progressions and update the Actor Work Class Trie with the progressed actors' new states.
+The `accumulate` function would identify and resolve any conflicting progressions and update the Actor Service Trie with the progressed actors' new states.
 More detailed information is given in the Coreplay RFC.

 ### UMP, HRMP and Work Output bounding